Windows OS Hub

 • Linux

-Windows OS Hub / Windows 10 / Assign Multiple IP Addresses (Aliases) to a Single NIC
+Windows OS Hub / Windows 10 / Adding Multiple IP Addresses (Aliases) to a Single Network Adapter

 Contents:

-• How to Add an Additional IP Address via Windows GUI?
+• Assigning an Additional IP Address to a Network Adapter on Windows

-• How to Assign the Second IP Address Using Netsh Command?
+• How to Add a Second IP Address From CMD/PowerShell

-1. Open the Control Panel –> Network and Internet –> Network and Sharing Center -> Change adapter settings (or just run the ncpa.cpl command);
+1. Navigate to the Control Panel –> Network and Internet –> Network and Sharing Center -> Change adapter settings (or just run the ncpa.cpl command);

-3. Select TCP/IP v4 in the list of protocols and click Properties; tcp-ip properties windows 10
+3. Select TCP/IP v4 from the list of protocols and click Properties; tcp-ip properties windows 10

-4. Click the Advanced button and then press Add in the IP Addresses section;
+4. Click the Advanced button and then click Add in the IP Addresses section;

-5. Specify an additional IP address, IP subnet mask and click Add;
+5. Specify an additional IP address, subnet mask, and click Add;

-6. Save the changes by clicking OK several times.
+6. Save the changes.
 Assigning multiple IP addresses to single NIC in Windows 10

 Adding additional IP addresses on windows

-Check the availability of the second IP address from other computers in the same network using the ping command.
-It should respond.
+To check the availability of the second IP address over the network from other computers, use the ping command.

-How to Assign the Second IP Address Using Netsh Command?
+How to Add a Second IP Address From CMD/PowerShell

 Netsh int ipv4 add address name="Local Area Connection" 192.168.1.92 255.255.255.0 SkipAsSource=True